 The reciprocal of ‘T’ is known as frequency and is denoted by ‘f’.
 This is the number of cycles achieved per second.
 The product of 2pf is known as angular frequency and is denoted by ‘w’, which helps us arrive at the previously derived result.

-It is imperative to know that tangential velocity is a vector, which means that it has both magnitude and direction.
-Vectors are denoted by an arrow above their standard symbol.
-Even though its direction changes continuously, its overall value remains the same.
-Any vector is a cross or vector product of two vectors, which is the multiplication of their magnitudes and the sine of the angle between them.
-The resulting vector has a direction perpendicular to both participating vectors.
+It is imperative to know that tangential velocity is a vector, that is, it has both size and direction.
+Vectors are indicated by an arrow above their standard symbol.
+Although their direction changes continuously, their total value remains the same.
+Each vector is a cross or the vector product of two vectors, which is the multiplication of their magnitudes and the sine of the angle between them.
+The resulting vector has a direction perpendicular to both involved vectors.

 Interestingly, objects in or on the circle have the same angular velocity, but different tangential velocities.
-This is due to its dependence on radius, as evident in its formula.
-Therefore, people at the rim of a merry-go-round would fly off at greater velocities than the ones seated deeper in it.
+This is due to its dependence on the radius, as evident in its formula.
+Therefore, people at the rim of a merry-go-round would fly off at greater velocities than those seated deeper in it.

 Importance of tangential velocity

-Tangential velocity can be observed in many instances, including any kind of non-linear motion, such as jumping abruptly from a swing, or the deviation of a satellite (or the Earth itself) from its circular orbit.
-A satellite’s or our Earth’s circular motion occurs in an occult zone where the centripetal force pulling it inward is cancelled by the linear velocity thrusting it straight ahead.
+Tangential velocity can be observed in many cases, including any nonlinear motion, such as the abrupt jump from a swing or the deviation of a satellite or the Earth itself from its circular orbit.
+The circular motion of a satellite or our Earth occurs in an occult zone where the centripetal force that pulls it inward is offset by the linear velocity that pushes it straight forward.

-However, in case the Earth or the sun suddenly vanishes, we will discontinue our circular stride and be thrown instantly into deep space due to our linear velocity.
+However, when the Earth or the Sun suddenly disappears, we break our cycle and are instantly flung into space due to our linear speed.
 The motion draws a straight line through a point in space and time that marks the immediate instant where the pull of gravity disappeared – a tangent.